Photos by Andrew Stanbridge

 Since the downfall of the junta, Wirathu has become a symbol of Buddhist extremism.
 Though he has never been shown to have an active role in the violence, riots have repeatedly broken out in towns shortly after he delivered a sermon in them.

 A prolific speaker, Wirathu is a fierce promoter of his own work, producing DVDs and pamphlets that flood marketplaces and social media.
-They all feature anti-Islam propaganda that casts Muslims as interlopers hell-bent on invading and colonising Myanmar in order to turn it into a Muslim state.
+They all feature anti-Islam propaganda that casts Muslims as interlopers hell-bent on invading and colonizing Myanmar in order to turn it into a Muslim state.

-Born in 1968 in Kyaukse, a small town near Mandalay, Wirathu says he was inspired to be a monk from a young age; he joined an order in 1985.
+Rising Star Born in 1968 in Kyaukse, a small town near Mandalay, Wirathu says he was inspired to be a monk from a young age; he joined an order in 1985.
 He says he had a passion for reading and writing, but didn’t have a desire to give sermons until 2001, when he was moved to preach and open a cultural school in a small town.
 There, he began teaching children.

 In one of his lesson plans, Wirathu says he drew a map of Myanmar and told the children the history of the Bengalis, the term Buddhists in the country use to describe the Rohingya. (“Bengali” implies that all of the Rohingya are recent illegal immigrants, though many of them have lived in Myanmar for generations).
 In his history, Wirathu also focused on militant Rohingya separatist movements that hadn’t been active for decades.